Alderson LawDebt Recovery Pricing

 Debt Value £10001 to £50000 fee amounts to 5% of value of claim

-Payment of our fixed fee is not contingent upon you recovering your damages award from the judgement debtor and will be payable whether or not you receive the judgment sum.
+Payment of our fees is not contingent upon successful recovery of your debt and will be payable whether or not you recover any monies owed to you.

 Hourly Rate Work

-This is the word we use to refer to payments which are made to others in your case.
-They include for example any Court Fees, fees payable to expert or other witnesses, travelling expenses and Barristers fees.
-We will tell you what disbursements will be payable before they are paid and agree these with you in every case.
-We will require you to pay us for Court fees in advance of them being paid
+These are payments which are made to others in dealing with your case.
+They include for example Court Fees, expert or witness fees, travelling expenses and Barristers/Counsels fees.
+We will endeavour as far as possible to inform you of what disbursements will be payable before they are paid and agree these with you.
+We will require you to pay us for disbursement in advance of them being paid

 Key Stages in Debt Recovery Cases